Bambi/nix-config/Readme.md

 # Personal NixOS Configuration files
 Theses are configuration files I use for some of my machines.
-They are very a much a WIP / may be broken.
+They are very much a WIP / may be broken.

 # Install a New Machine
 Required using an already setup nix machine: